NicolasFonte/nicolasfonte.github.io/index.md

 ### About me
-Software Engineer with 12+ years of experience in IT sector.
+Software Engineer with 12+ years of experience in software development

 Currently working @Arcotech as Head of Software Engineering